LEARNAcademy/syllabus/cat-tinder/backend/validations.md

      # ./spec/requests/cats_request_spec.rb:40:in `block (2 levels) in <main>'
 ```

 And the results from running the full test suite give us a failure.
 Great!
 We expected a 422 response which is the server letting us know that we submitted an "Unprocessable Entity", but that's not what we got back.
 So how do we make that test pass?
-Let's add a validation.
+Let's add a conditional statement to our create method in the controller to throw a 422 error if the cat is not valid.

 **app/controllers/cats_controller.rb**